• Skip to primary navigation

 There are a variety of reasons that Ditra may not stick to the floor.

-These include improper mortar, improper mixing of mortar, improper substrate to install Ditra over, troweling wasn’t directional, thinset skinned over, improper trowel size, or perhaps Ditra has too much ‘memory’ [see question below]
+These include improper mortar, improper mixing of mortar, improper substrate to install Ditra over, troweling that wasn’t directional, thinset skinned over, improper trowel size, or perhaps Ditra has too much ‘memory’ [see question below]

 The edges curling up are caused by Ditra having too much ‘memory’.
 This refers to roll memory.
 It is still used to being rolled up.